raphamorim/raphamorim.github.com/about/index.md

 ---
 layout: page
-title: Sobre mim
+title: About me
 class: page
 description: HTML5, CSS3, JavaScript and other front-end stuff.
 ---

 ###<img src='/assets/images/rapha.jpg' />

-Hugo **Raphael** Vianna **Amorim** é um desenvolvedor apaixonado pelo que faz.
-Tem 18 anos, vive e trabalha no Rio de Janeiro com um time incrível de desenvolvedores no **Videolog**.

-Viciado em café e JavaScript, mas adora mesmo é programar, seja em qualquer linguagem.
-Entusiasta em aplicações REST e NodeJS.
-Busca um mundo mais Full-Stack.

-Hoje em dia estuda análise e desenvolvimento de sistemas no instituto **Infnet**.
+**Raphael Amorim** is a developer who love what you do.

+He has 18 years, lives and works in Rio de Janeiro with an incredible team of developers in **Videolog**.
+Addicted to coffee and JavaScript, loves to program in any language.

+Enthusiast in REST applications and NodeJS.
+Searches a world more Full-Stack.
+Currently studies System analysis and development at institute **Infnet**.

 <p class="social-links">
 	<a href="https://github.com/raphamorim" target="_blank">Github</a> •